Cgyc20/BeZero_plot/readme.md

-Please run
+Please run the the run.py file with a certain index

-source env/bin/activate

-to activate virtual environment